waffledood/CS50W-Projects/project5-anki/README.md

    - A User will be able to create a Collection.
    - Details to be provided:
      - Name of collection - A text-based (text, numbers & special characters) name
+     - Description of collection - A text-based (text, numbers & special characters) description

 5. Create Card page